Related: View Virtual Receptionist Plans & Pricing

 Your Live Receptionist will make an effort to get to know and understand your business; they will learn how best to communicate with your customer, the tone of voice they should adopt when answering calls on your business’ behalf and the language associated with your industry or specialism.

-What does a virtual receptionist do?
+What does a live receptionist do?

 Call Answering in your brand’s Image